 Regional directors are the immediate points of contact for all inquiries and support.
 They are available to consult on upgrades, provide help accessing government funds, coordinate and facilitate trainings, liaise with law enforcement, and more.

 Your Guide to Direct Resources

 With our partner Hebrew Free Loan Society, we’re making interest-free bridge loans available to Jewish institutions that have been awarded government security grants but need help to pay for security enhancements upfront.
 Read this brief overview.
+Questions?
+Contact Daren Scott.

 Community Security Service

 UJA supports CSS, which offers professional-level security training for staff and volunteers of Jewish organizations, security team deployment for large events, and a network of volunteers who receive ongoing training and information sharing.
+Questions?
+Contact CSS.